-The instructor must determine the penalty imposed at his/her discretion.
-For a first offense, and depending on the severity of the charge, the instructor may choose to 1) reduce the number of points or the grade level awarded for the assignment in question, 2) allow the student to resubmit the assignment, but set a limit on the possible number of points or the grade that the student may earn, 3) award zero points/an F grade for the assignment without granting the student an opportunity to resubmit, or 4) impose another type of penalty as s/he deems appropriate.
-If the instructor decides to impose another type of penalty (option #4), the penalty must be determined in consultation with their program or division lead.
-For a second offense, or for a particularly egregious first-time case of academic misconduct, the instructor must award an automatic F grade for the entire course and the student may be dismissed from the academic program.
+For a first-time offense that the instructor does not consider to be egregious-i.e. not worthy of a penalty harsher than the award of an F grade for the entire course-the instructor shall determine the penalty at his/her discretion.
+Depending on the severity of the charge, the instructor may choose to 1) reduce the number of points or the grade level awarded for an individual assignment, 2) allow the student to resubmit an assignment, but set a limit on the possible number of points or the grade that the student may earn, 3) award zero points/an F grade for the assignment without granting the student an opportunity to resubmit, 4) award an F grade for the entire course, or 5) impose another type of penalty as s/he deems appropriate (provided that the penalty imposed is not greater than the award of an F grade for the entire course).
+If the instructor decides to impose another type of penalty (under option #5), the penalty should be determined in consultation with the faculty member in charge of the student's program.

 If the student accepts the charge and penalty imposed by the instructor, s/he will sign the consent statement on the Academic Misconduct Form.
-A student who signs the consent statement admitting the infraction and accepting the penalty cannot subsequently appeal.
+A student who signs the consent statement admitting the infraction and accepting the penalty imposed cannot subsequently appeal.

-If the student disagrees with the academic misconduct charge and/or the penalty imposed by the instructor s/he must sign the acknowledgment statement on the Academic Misconduct Form, instead of the consent statement, acknowledging that s/he is aware of the instructor's decision.
-In such cases, the student may appeal the decision to the Vice Dean for Academic Affairs.
+If the student disagrees with the academic misconduct charge and/or the penalty proposed by the instructor, s/he must sign the acknowledgement statement on the Academic Misconduct Form, instead of the consent statement, acknowledging that s/he is aware of the instructor's decision.
+In such cases, the student may appeal the decision to the Vice Dean for Academic Affairs (or designee) (see section 5 below for further details).

-Once both parties have signed the form, it will be placed in the student's record (which the Registrar's Office maintains), with a copy sent to the student's adviser, program lead, and Vice Dean for Academic Affairs.
-This process should be initiated during the semester at issue and completed within 30 days of the instructor's identifying the alleged academic misconduct.
+Once both parties have signed the form, it will be placed in the student's record (which the Registrar's Office maintains), with a copy sent to the student's adviser, faculty member in charge of the student's program, Office of Student Affairs, and Vice Dean for Academic Affairs.
+The process for handling non-egregious first-time offenses should be completed within 30 days of the instructor's identifying the alleged academic misconduct.